Category Archive: Florian Brehmer

 Gentle Plasma – Surface Treatment for Sensitive Materials

-Improved adhesion attained through corona pre-treatment depends largely on choosing the correct corona dosage – the quotient of power and web speed at a given working width.
-In practice, the process or the material usually determine the web/line speed.
+Achieving improved adhesion through corona pre-treatment depends largely on selecting the correct corona dosage — the relationship between power, web speed, and working width.
+In most production environments, however, the process or material requirements dictate the web or line speed, limiting flexibility in treatment settings.

 Best regards,